owenlongbo/solo-ci/README.md

 ### Use###

+1. go get github.com/astaxie/beego  go get github.com/mattn/go-sqlite3  go get github.com/satori/go.uuid
-1. GOPATH，GOROOT，GIT
+2. GOPATH，GOROOT，GIT
-2. Build solo-ci source
+3. Build solo-ci source
-3. Use REST API new a ci project
+4. Use REST API new a ci project
-4. Write a config and configure your webhook
+5. Write a config and configure your webhook
-5. push!
+6. push!
-6. The Build will save at workspace dir.
+7. The Build will save at workspace dir.

 ### REST API###